floblockchain/flo-retweets/README.md

 A domain routed to the server of the bot: retweets.floblockchain.com

 You need a server with Python3, a webserver and a reverse proxy.

-Webserver and reverse proxy can easily get provided with apache2:
+The Webserver and reverse proxy can easily get provided with apache2:
 ```
 apt-get install apache2 python-certbot-apache
 ```